cerebrateinc/roo/README.markdown

 see http://roo.rubyforge.org for a more complete tutorial

 # Fork Changelog / New Features
+This fork accepts files without extension.
+Especially useful for uploaded files.
+You can check filetype using content-type.

+  `xls = Roo::Excelx('/tmp/RackMultipart20130702-8071-1ghlv68') `
+  # or file.path where file is the object that holds uploaded file

     # Spreadsheet.open can accept both files and paths